Coalition Avenir Québec: Foundation and 2012 provincial election

 On 13 December 2011, the CAQ and the ADQ announced an agreement in principle to merge, pending final approval with the ADQ membership.

 On 19 December 2011, two former PQ MNAs (Benoit Charette and Daniel Ratthé) and two former ADQ MNAs (Éric Caire and Marc Picard) who had earlier left their respective parties to sit as independents announced that they were joining the CAQ, becoming the new party's first sitting members.

 In January 2012, PQ MNA François Rebello switched party affiliation to the CAQ, becoming its fifth sitting member.

 On 21 January 2012, the results of the ADQ's mail-in vote were announced: of the 54% of members who voted, 70% approved the merger with the CAQ.
 The ADQ's four remaining MNAs—Sylvie Roy of Lotbinière, Janvier Grondin of Beauce-Nord, François Bonnardel of Shefford, and leader Gérard Deltell of Chauveau—joined the CAQ, boosting its caucus to nine.

-On 23 January 2012, the CAQ announced its first president, Dominique Anglade, who would also be a candidate for the party in the next election.
-She left the party in 2015, citing objections to the CAQ's positions on ethnic identity and immigration, and ran for the Quebec Liberal Party.
+On 23 January 2012, it was announced that the CAQ's first president, Dominique Anglade, would also be a candidate for the party in the 2012 election.
+She would later serve as leader of the Quebec Liberal Party.

-On 5 August 2012, Jacques Duchesneau, the whistleblower behind Quebec's anti-corruption unit, announced his candidacy for the riding of Saint-Jérôme in the 2012 provincial election.
-He won the MNA seat.

 On 4 September 2012, the CAQ won 19 seats in the 2012 provincial election.
+Legault himself was elected as an MNA from L'Assomption.